isc-projects/kea/doc/guide/dhcp4-srv.rst

 The suffix used when generating an FQDN, or when qualifying a partial name, is specified by the ``qualifying-suffix`` parameter.
-This parameter has no default value, thus it is mandatory when DDNS updates are enabled.
+This parameter has no default value; thus, it is mandatory when DDNS updates are enabled.
 To set its value simply set it to the desired string:

 ::